BA (Hons) Education Studies

 - Go abroad to the Netherlands or The Gambia, a life changing educational experience

-- Learn from enthusiastic and experienced team of tutors will guide you through your studies and help you to reach your full potential
+- Learn from enthusiastic and experienced tutors who will guide you through your studies and help you reach your full potential

 - 91% of our students said that they were satisfied with the quality of the course overall, according to the 2014 National Student Survey.